-Why would you like to volunteer at this school / Trust? xperience you would like to share with the school? ges spoken, sports, etc) (roi example, langua ges spoken, sports, etc) Please list any rel evant qualifications
+Why would you like to volunteer at this school / Trust?
+Do you have any particular skills, employment experience you would like to share with the school?
+(For example, languages spoken, sports, etc) Please list any relevant qualifications

 References

 Your placement as a volunteer is subject to satisfactory references.
 Please give the details of two referees who can comment on your suitability (e.g., employers, other voluntary roles, etc).